MichaelDuPlessis/dmalloc/dissertation/chapters/overview_memory_allocators.typ

 #figure(
   caption: [How memory is allocated on the stack and heap.],
   placement: none,
-  image("../images/stackheap.drawio.png"),
+  image(
+    "../images/stackheap.drawio.png",
+    width: 75%,
+    // height: 75%,
+  ),
 ) <stack_and_heap>

-In diagram @fig:stack_and_heap the grey blocks are unallocated memory, the green blocks are memory allocated on the stack and the blue blocks are memory allocated on the heap.
+In @fig:stack_and_heap the grey blocks are unallocated memory, the green blocks are memory allocated on the stack and the blue blocks are memory allocated on the heap.
 Notice how stack memory is always next to one another while heap memory can have gaps between allocated blocks.
 Stack memory also has the property that the allocated memory is ordered so that memory allocated later is closer to the bottom of the stack.
 So if `int a` is allocated before `int b` then `int a` will be above `int b` on the stack.
 This time series kind of allocation does not apply to heap memory.

 This poses a challenge since heap memory can become fragmented @ArpaciDusseau23-Book and this must be managed.
 The reason for these differences is because stack memory allocation can be calculated at compile time while heap memory is allocated at runtime in a seemingly random manner.